jitinmat23/Enterprise_Data_Science_Covid_analysis/README.md

 --------

-The Goal of the projects was to
+The Goal of the project was to
 - Understand the best practices involved in the Data analysis of COVID Data
 - Various measuring variables such as Doubling rate and doubling Time for all the countries were implemeted
 - SIR Model simulation for all the countries were generated and analyzed